Niagara Indigenous Heritage Trail

 The dramatic polished bronze sculpture you see before you is called 'Sunflame'.

-In the spring of 2024, it will become the centrepiece of the First Nations Peace Monument at Decew House Heritage Park in Thorold.
+In the autumn of 2024, it became the centrepiece of the First Nations Peace Monument at DeCew House Heritage Park in Thorold.

 The original wampum promises of peace, respect, and cooperation amongst settlers and Indigenous peoples are reproduced in stone on the curved limestone walls of the First Nations Peace Monument, embracing the Sunflame sculpture as the literal and symbolic centerpiece of the monument, merging our earthly lives with their celestial life-giving forces.